webyneter/wemake-django-template/{{cookiecutter.project_name}}/docs/pages/template/production-checklist.rst

 .. code:: bash

-  DJANGO_ENV=production python manage.py check --deploy --fail-level WARNING
+  ENVIRONMENT=production python manage.py check --deploy --fail-level WARNING

 These warnings are raised by ``django`` when it detects any configuration issues.